manavsehgal/opentheme/_posts/blog/2014-12-15-content-strategy-for-startup-websites.md

 Semantic UI Cards are used to represent a compact, snackable view of each embed.

-{% include embed-cards.html cards=2 %}
+{% include embed-cards.html cards=1 %}

-Here is an example of first two cards displayed using following embed code.
+Here is an example of a card displayed using following embed code.

 {% highlight liquid %}
 {% raw  %}